-The LCA’s wage documentation protects foreign worker rights.
-A foreign employee coming to America can find themselves in a very vulnerable position.
-They are adjusting to a new way of life and anew set of circumstances, all while taking on new responsibilities.
+The LCA’s wage documentation protects foreign workers’ rights.
+Foreign employees coming to America can find themselves in a very vulnerable position.
+They are adjusting to a new way of life and a new set of circumstances, all while taking on new responsibilities.
 Without an LCA, employers could possibly take advantage of this and give you wages that don’t follow your original agreement.

 Having the LCA form sets the wage agreement in stone preventing this, which leads to a stable employer-employee relationship.